nojasm/iPlug2Docs/README.md

 You should also set your Solution Configuration to "Debug" or "Trace" when developing and only switch it to "Release" when you actually plan to share the plugin somewhere.
 Make sure the Solution Platform is correct (You most likely use a an x64 device).
 You can find these options at the top of Visual Studio.

 ![Solution Configuration and Platform](/res/sol-conf.png)

-# A plugins structure
-A plugin is divided into two parts: The UI and the digital signal processing (DSP).
-They both run independent from each other and communicate through so called [Senders](#Senders).

-# Files

 ## config.h
 As the name suggests, `config.h` is a configuration file containing `#define` statements for constant values.
 The `#define` keyword passes a constant to the compiler, which replaces it with the corresponding value in every file it compiles.